Rectovaginal Fistula Repair

 It is normal to have pain or pressure in the area of repair.
 You will have narcotic pain pills to take for pain.

-- Avoid all tobacco.
-This includes second hand smoke.
+- Avoid all tobacco, including second hand smoke.

 - It is okay to shower.